-The current Missouri vehicle registration fee is based on taxable horsepower, an archaic measure which bears no correlation with vehicle power, vehicle weight, or impact caused on infrastructure.
+The current Missouri vehicle registration fee is based on taxable horsepower, an archaic measure which bears no correlation with vehicle power, vehicle weight or impact caused on infrastructure.
 Missouri is the only state using taxable horsepower to assess vehicle registration fees.

 Missouri has been the recipient of three consecutive Surface Transportation System Funding Alternative (STSFA) federal grants totaling \$4,805,000.
 The first award was to perform pre-deployment activities for concept feasibility in the amount of \$250,000.
 Phase two award provided \$2,772,500 and is being used to determine existing system capabilities for implementation and further investigates the impacts to Missouri residents through a Highway Cost Allocation and Revenue Attribution Study (HCARAS) and Rural Urban Transportation Funding Analysis.
-In 2019 MoDOT received a third STSFA award in the amount of \$1,782,500 for the design and implementation of an MPG based registration fee.
+In 2019, MoDOT received a third STSFA award in the amount of \$1,782,500 for the design and implementation of an MPG based registration fee.
+During the summer of 2020, MoDOT submitted a fourth grant proposal to receive additional funding to perform system modernization to collect the proposed MPG based registration fee.
+These grant awards should be announced by the end of the year.

-The initial work and deliverables from the Department's STSFA activities modeled how an MPG-based fee could be used to supplement and or replace the current registration fee schedule.
-The project team began work with Missouri Department of Revenue (DOR) in 2018 to explore existing system capabilities to collect this type of fee and identify gaps.
+The initial work and deliverables from the Department's STSFA activities modeled how an MPG-based fee could be used to supplement and/or replace the current registration fee schedule.
+The project team began work with Missouri Department of Revenue in 2018 to explore existing system capabilities to collect this type of fee and identify gaps.
 This DOR-led study concluded in January 2019.
-The consultant presented five options of varying cost to implement an MPG-based fee structure.
+The consultant presented five options of varying costs to implement an MPG-based fee structure.
 This cross-cabinet effort is ongoing and the preferred implementation option has not been selected.
-Legislation has been filed in the 2019 Missouri General Assembly to support this MPG-based registration fee.
+Legislation was filed in the 2019, and the 2020 Missouri General Assembly supports this MPG-based registration fee.
+Due to COVID-19, the Missouri General Assembly ended their session early and only addressed critical bills like passing the state's budget.

-Two additional studies are underway to fully understand impacts of an MPG based registration fee.
-A revenue study will determine the typical impacts (per year, per mile, per driver etc.) of highway use and will provide a quantitative basis for the fees attributed to non-gasoline and non-diesel vehicles.
-The second study currently underway will analyze fees paid by rural and urban drivers under the proposed MPG-based registration fee system, considering the commuting behaviors and vehicle characteristics of highway users statewide.
+To fully understand impacts of an MPG based registration fee, two additional studies have been completed.
+A revenue study demonstrated the typical impacts (per year, per mile, per driver, etc.) of highway use and will provided a quantitative basis for the fees attributed to non-gasoline and non-diesel vehicles.
+As a result of this study, the fee structure proposed has been adjusted to more equitably distribute the cost among highway users.
+The second study analyzed fees paid by rural and urban drivers under the proposed MPG-based registration fee system, considering the commuting behaviors and vehicle characteristics of highway users statewide.
+This study showed that urban drivers pay more in commuting costs based on the vehicle profiles and number of miles driven each year.